Most of us, when something hurts, simply pop a couple of pain killers and don’t give it a second thought.

-A headache, joint pain, muscle pain from working out, menstrual pain and so forth.
+A headache, joint pain, muscle pain from working out, menstrual pain, and so forth.

 Additionally, the report reveals a much higher risk for women, than men!

-The cause of this is because of the fluid retention and decreased kidney function due to these drugs.
+The cause of this is because of fluid retention and decreased kidney function due to these drugs.

 Why Is It Worse For Women?